QuinnAho/Glint3D/docs/REFACTORING_GUIDE.md

 **Phase 3: Pass System (Task 6) -  COMPLETED (FOUNDATION ONLY)**
 -  **Task 6**: RenderGraph and pass types created; not wired into live render loop

+**Phase 4: Screen-Space Refraction (Tasks 8–9) - NOT STARTED**
+-  SSR-T and roughness-aware blur are pending; temporary transmissive blending is in place as a stopgap

 **Phase 5: Hybrid Pipeline (Task 10) -  PARTIAL**
 -  **Task 10**: Render mode selector implemented;
    - CLI `--mode raster|ray|auto` added; Auto selection integrated for headless renders and honored at UI startup